 Currently browsing category

-“Half of respondents said that Helix tosta produced an ‘excellent’ result with many others classifying the result as ‘good’”.
-But, what else did they say?
+“Half of respondents said Helix tosta produced an ‘excellent’ result.
+Others classifyied the result as ‘good’”.
+That was just part of what they said.

 Agrohomeopathy pioneer, Vaikunthanath das Kaviraj, tells how he first used homeopathy for plants when trying to help diseased apple trees.